Brian Dooreck MD

 Why all the new news?

 We have been seeing it in the media.
-Reading the posts.
+I was reading the posts.
 The articles.
 As a gastroenterologist in clinical practice—seeing it firsthand.

 Gut Health ➕ Patient Advocacy with Navigation ➕ Life Balance